 The top and bottom pyramids of this isocahedron shape are simply folded and closed up using thread.
 It’s more like an origami box (with a little cheating of a few tabs).
 You can open and close the box repeatedly and it can also stand up on its ghostly ‘legs’.
 A quick project for Halloween treats.

 While making these it soon became obvious that these ghosts needed to be translucent because that’s how ‘real ghosts’ are, right?
 Making them translucent was also quick and easy!
 I’ll explain how.

 How to make wax paperand translucent ghost boxes

 First print your template onto any paper, white or colored.
 Place it on a large sheet of grease-proof/baking paper and sprinkle little chips of wax all over.

-I had a bag of soy wax flakes I bought for making candles last Christmas (It was a bit underwhelming.
-They didn’t smell much despite tons of essential oils I poured in…) So I won’t buy again but I had a whole unused bag, a perfect excuse to use some up!
 You can grab a plain white candle and shave some bits off for this.
 You don’t need much.
 If you’re thinking of buying some wax, check where & how the soy beans are grown as some are not environmentally friendly.
-I heard palm wax is also actually a good eco option.
+Sustainably grown palm wax is also a good eco option.

 Place another sheet of grease proof paper on top and iron all over it on a low setting.
-Be careful not to put too much wax, I had wax leaking out all around the edge.
-I also had to thoroughly wipe off the excess from the finished paper with kitchen towel.
-So start with a small amount, add as you go and protect the work surface with enough grease-proof paper!
+Be careful not to put too much wax, the wax may leak around the edge.
+Keep some kitchen towel to thoroughly wipe off the excess from the finished paper.
+Start with a small amount, add as you go and protect the work surface with enough grease-proof paper!